top of page

 My Story

-The most surprising trend that I encountered was newly pregnant women were being asked by their psychiatrists to find a different psychiatrist for the perinatal period.
+The most surprising trend that I encountered in 2020 was newly pregnant women were being asked by their psychiatrists to find a different psychiatrist for the perinatal period.
 Seriously?
-How could one justify doing this to a newly pregnant woman during a pandemic with a national shortage of psychiatrists and mental health providers?
+How could one justify doing this to a newly pregnant woman during a global pandemic with a national shortage of psychiatrists and mental health providers?
 Much of my training at Vanderbilt University Medical Center was spent working with pregnant women.
 I was in Nashville during the height of the opioid epidemic and had detoxed hundreds of women with buprenorphine and methadone.
 I was well aware that there were many medications available to pregnant women.
 After prescribing methadone to women in the throws of addiction, my anxiety and fears around prescribing medication to pregnant women really subsided.
 So here I was looking at a newly pregnant and scared woman on the screen.
 Would I turn her away as well?
 Absolutely not.

 I explained to the women my previous experience and asked if they were comfortable working with me throughout pregnancy.
 Everyone adamantly said yes and then I hit the books.
 Since that time, I have pursued continuing medical education, conferences, and research activities in reproductive psychiatry.
-I've learned so much and now that I am a mother too am even more passionate about Women's Mental Health.
-Surprisingly, my skills from homeless outreach translate extremely well to Reproductive Psychiatry.
+I've learned a great deal over the years and some of the lessons were from my direct experience as a mother who experienced a "geriatric" pregnancy, cholestasis of pregnancy, pre-eclampsia, rapid weight gain while breastfeeding and postpartum OCD.

 In Reproductive Psychiatry and Homeless outreach, I have to: